fustudios/fustudios-docs/open-season.md

 **Individual**\
 0.05 Ξ (~$100)\
-Ability to mint Studio Pass
+Ability to mint Game Pass

 **Basic Package** - 500 NFTs upgrade\
 5% of the collection\